 Why it is important to have a niche as a realtor, how to choose one and where to choose one.

 The real estate industry is a highly segmented business, especially in its residential housing sector which caters to a wide variety of consumers.
 A mastery of the workings behind each market segment, more commonly known in the trade as real estate marketing niche, is thus critical for real estate agents to grow their careers and serve the needs of their clients.
+It is through real estate niches where agents can broaden their opportunity to become a top realtor.

 Real estate niches defined: